Latest news update

 Manchester Airport development of proposed new Flight Paths

 Manchester Airport Group (MAG) is in the process of updating the flight paths in and out of the airport as part of a UK-wide re-planning of flight paths.
-This is a complex process, controlled by the UK’s Civil Aviation Authority (CAA), which is described in detail in a document published in March 2021 by the CAA on Airspace Change.
+This is a process controlled by the UK’s Civil Aviation Authority (CAA), described in detail in a document published in March 2021 by the CAA on Airspace Change.
 The flight paths used for take-off and landing have the potential to have a significant impact on Bowdon if the routes adopted concentrate low level aircraft movements overhead and increase aircraft noise nuisance.
-However, noise impact is only one of the areas that the re-planning will consider; fuel efficiency, other environmental air quality issues and the interaction with the flight paths to and from other local airports are also key factors.
+However, noise impact is only one of the areas that the re-planning exercise will consider: fuel efficiency, other environmental air quality issues and the interaction with the flight paths to and from other local airports are also key factors.

-Proposals for the Gatwick area have now been published which has prompted an interesting article in the Times of Saturday February 24th by Transport Editor Nicholas Hellen ‘Coming to a village near you?
+Proposals for the Gatwick area have now been published which has prompted an interesting article in the Times by Transport Editor Nicholas Hellen ‘Coming to a village near you?
 The new motorways in the sky’.
 This warns of the risk of aircraft noise being concentrated over a small area in future as a result of the new approach.
+This is exactly the risk we are concerned about for Bowdon.

 Aircraft noise over Bowdon

-People have contacted us about the level of aircraft noise over Bowdon which at times has increased significantly.
-Periods of intensive apparently abnormal activity can lead to speculation that the airport is testing unusual flight paths to see what level of complaints they result in.
+People contact us regularly about the level of aircraft noise over Bowdon which at times has increased significantly.
+Periods of intensive apparently abnormal activity can lead to speculation that the airport is testing unusual flight paths to see what level of complaints they produce.
 The airport denies any such intent and advises that there has been no change to existing departure protocols.
-In any case we encourage people to complain if they feel that the level of aircraft noise over Bowdon is excessive.
-A link to the Manchester Airport noise complaint form can be found here Manchester Airport Noise Complaints Form (emsbk.com)
+We are not aware of any definitive changes to current MAG airspace control policy (see below websites).

 A planning application was made in 2019 to install retractable LED lighting to floodlight Courts 11-13, the courts nearest to the club car park on Green Walk.
 (Courts 4-5 and 6-9 are already floodlit.)
 This would increase the problem of light overspill into the surrounding properties and the Conservation Group objected to this application as did many of the neighbouring residents.
 The application was agreed with strict conditions in spring 2024 despite the large number of local objections.
 The lights and bulbs must be inspected by the local authority before installation and there are strict time limits on their use.
 They are not to be used outside the hours of 15.30 to 21.30 and must be kept retracted when not in use.
 We recommend that neighbours keep a log of any times when the lights are used outside of the permitted hours and are prepared to complain both to the club and to the local authority if the use of the lights is outside the permitted times.

 The club’s separate proposal to install a new covered Padel Tennis Court also attracted a lot of objections from neighbours concerned about the noise and light overspill impact of the new court and the very significant height of the covered court – higher than the AGGS gymnasium building – which made it highly visually obtrusive.
-The Conservation Group echoed these objections and the application was refused at a recent planning committee meeting.
+The Conservation Group echoed these objections, and the application was refused by the planning committee.

 Planning Matters